t3snake/knowledge-base/Mental Health/Moving toward Enlightenment.md

 ## One pointedness of the mind
 People who suffer have two tracked mind.
 Eg: social anxious person on a date, the one track is being in the experience, the other track is commentary on the experience: what if they dont like me etc.
+Work can be pleasurable if we get in the flow state ie. One pointed.
+Orgasm is also an example of one pointedness, if we become 2 tracked and think about how the other person is feeling then you will lose the fun.

+## Conclusion
+Circumstance does not matter for happiness : being fit, having 100k $, getting promotion etc.
+But we are in control of it despite our circumstance.
+Happiness is dictated by what parts of our brains are active and this is a scientific fact.